rust-lang/rfcs/text/0000-deprecate-authors-field.md

 will still be able to manually include the field before publishing if they so choose, even though Cargo will warn when trying to publish those crates.

+Crates that currently rely on the field being present (for example by reading the `CARGO_PKG_AUTHORS` environment variable) will have to handle the field being missing (for example by switching from the `env!` macro to `option_env!`).
+Eventually they will have to provide a way to inline the information in the crate's source code, if the consumer of the crate desires to do so.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation